|Nutritional Guidelines (per serving)|

 Slice ends off cucumbers then slice in 1/4-inch rounds.

 Put the cucumber slices in a large nonreactive bowl or pot and cover with the 2 1/2 quarts of water.
 Add 3 tablespoons salt and stir until salt is dissolved.
-Cover and let stand for 12 hours.
+Cover the bowl with plastic wrap or a lid and refrigerate for 12 hours.

 Drain cucumber slices.